akhinos/cf4k8s-networking/README.md

 * Looking at k8s networking (in particular when traffic gets routed to another worker node?
 * Looking at the traffic passing through Envoys
 * Istio `istio-system/ingressgateway` is not used.

+*NOTE:* Envoy first evaluates route rules in virtual services to determine if a particular subset is being routed to.
+If so, only then will it activate any destination rule policies corresponding to the subset.
+Consequently, Istio only applies the policies you define for specific subsets in destination rules if you explicitly routed traffic to the corresponding subset.